Site-to-Site Internet Traffic Control

-Happily, we observe that such packet modification is unnecessary; since the same packets pass through \inbox and \outbox, uniquely identifying a given pattern of packets is sufficient to meet our requirements.
-In this scheme, the \inbox and \outbox both hash a subset of header for every packet, and mark a packet as an epoch boundary if its hash is a multiple of the desired \emph{sampling period}.
-The \inbox computes the sampling period to produce about 4 samples per RTT and communicates it to the \outbox.
+Happily, we observe that such packet modification is not inherently necessary; since the same packets pass through the \inbox and \outbox, uniquely identifying a given pattern of packets is sufficient to meet our requirements.
+In this scheme, the \inbox and \outbox both hash a subset of the header for every packet, and consider a packet as an epoch boundary if its hash is a multiple of the desired \emph{sampling period}.

 Upon identifying a packet $p_i$ as an epoch boundary packet the \inbox records: (i) its hash, $h(p_i)$, (ii) the time when it is sent out, $t_{\text{sent}}(p_i)$, and (iii) the total number of bytes sent thus far including this packet, $b_{sent}(p_i)$.
 When the \outbox sees $p_i$, it also identifies it as an epoch boundary and sends a congestion ACK back to the \inbox.
 The congestion ACK contains $h(p_i)$ and the running count of the total number of bytes received for that bundle.
 Upon receiving the congestion ACK for $p_i$, the \inbox records the received information, and using its previously recorded state, computes the RTT and the rates at which packets are sent and received, as in Figure~\ref{fig:ratecalc}.
-In a micro-benchmark evaluating the fidelity of our measurements, 80\% of our RTT estimates were within 1.2ms of the actual value and 80\% of our receive rate estimates were within 4Mbps of the actual value.